 Post-Incident Response and Investigation

-After every reported or otherwise known incident of workplace violence, the [HR CONTACT] shall conduct a workplace violence evaluation of any and all workplace conditions, policies, or practices that may have contributed to the occurrence of the incidence of workplace violence and shall record a record of the evaluation, as required by Section II.i., above.
+After every incident of workplace violence, the HR Coordinator shall conduct a workplace violence evaluation of any and all workplace conditions, policies, or practices that may have contributed to the occurrence of the incidence of workplace violence and shall record a record of the evaluation, as required by Section II.i., above.

-Post-incident reviews shall include, at minimum, an interview with the victim of workplace violence, any witnesses, and the impressions of the [HR CONTACT] and/or designees assisting in the post-incident response.
+Post-incident reviews shall include, at minimum, an interview with the victim of workplace violence, any witnesses, and the impressions of the HR Coordinator and/or designees assisting in the post-incident response.
 The interview and investigation shall seek to establish all facts required to be included in a Violent Incident Log, as set forth in Part III of this Plan.

 Employees will be encouraged to provide feedback and information as part of the post-incident response.
-Employees who refuse to participate may be subject to discipline.
 Employees should be alerted that they are not subject to retaliation or reprisal from OCS as a consequence of their participation in any post-incident response.

 Review of Plan Effectiveness

-The [HR CONTACT] shall review the general effectiveness of this Plan annually at the time the Plan is circulated to employees for suggestions, whenever a deficiency in the Plan is noted, and after any workplace violence incident occurs.
+The Executive Director shall review the general effectiveness of this Plan annually at the time the Plan is circulated to employees for suggestions, whenever a deficiency in the Plan is noted, and after any workplace violence incident occurs.

 VIOLENT INCIDENT LOG

 CHARTER SCHOOL will maintain a Violent Incident Log.
-The [HR CONTACT] shall ensure that the details of every violent incident reported or otherwise known to have occurred at the school are recorded into the Violent Incident Log.
+The HR Coordinator or designee shall ensure that the details of every violent incident reported or otherwise known to have occurred at the school are recorded into the Violent Incident Log.
 The log shall contain information solicited from the person experiencing the workplace violence incident, any witnesses, and investigation findings.
 All personal identifying information shall be omitted from the log, with the exception of the details of the person making the entry.
 The log shall be reviewed during any periodic reviews of this Plan for effectiveness.

 The Violent Incident Log, for every incident, shall include the following: